U.S. Supreme Court allows Trump's 'public charge' immigration curb

 The vast majority of people applying for permanent residency are not eligible for public benefits themselves, but a 2019 Urban Institute survey found that the rule is already deterring people from seeking benefits for U.S. citizen children, for fear of harming their own future immigration status.
 Benefits for family members are not considered under the rule.

+Justice Neil Gorsuch, a Trump appointee who voted on Monday to lift the injunction, issued an opinion criticizing lower courts’ “increasingly common” use of nationwide injunctions to halt government policies from applying not only to the people who are challenging them in a case but to everyone.

+Gorsuch urged the Supreme Court to confront the issue, which he said raises questions about the scope of judges’ power and unfairness in the system.
+“What in this gamesmanship and chaos can we be proud of?”
+Gorsuch asked.

-Several other lawsuits challenging the rule are pending around the country.
-Two other federal appeals courts lifted nationwide injunctions ordered by lower courts blocking the rule, while a third appeals court let stand an injunction covering Illinois.
+Two other federal appeals courts previously lifted nationwide injunctions ordered by lower courts blocking the rule.

+The high court could give Trump more victories on immigration policy.
+The conservative justices signaled support in November for Trump’s bid to kill a program that protects hundreds of thousands of immigrants - dubbed “Dreamers” - who entered the United States illegally as children.
+A ruling is due by the end of June.

-Reporting by Kristina Cooke, Lawrence Hurley, Jonathan Stempel and Andrew Chung; Editing by Will Dunham
+Reporting by Kristina Cooke, Lawrence Hurley, Jonathan Stempel, Ted Hesson and Andrew Chung; Editing by Will Dunham